linode/docs/docs/guides/uptime/loadbalancing/how-to-use-haproxy-for-load-balancing/index.md

 modified: 2019-02-01
 modified_by:
   name: Linode
-title: "How to Use HAProxy for Load Balancing"
+title: "Using HAProxy for Load Balancing"
-h1_title: "Using HAProxy for Load Balancing"
+title_meta: "How to Use HAProxy for Load Balancing"
-enable_h1: true
 contributor:
   name: Robert Hussey
   link: https://github.com/hussrj